carbon-language/carbon-lang/llvm/docs/Atomics.rst

 However, LLVM is not allowed to transform the former to the latter: it could indirectly introduce undefined behavior if another thread can access ``x`` at the same time.
+That thread would read `undef` instead of the value it was expecting, which can lead to undefined behavior down the line.
 (This example is particularly of interest because before the concurrency model was implemented, LLVM would perform this transformation.)

 Note that speculative loads are allowed; a load which is part of a race returns ``undef``, but does not have undefined behavior.